Respiratory Syncytial Virus (RSV)

 If the RSV vaccine was administered during pregnancy, the infant generally will not need Beyfortus® at birth, except in certain situations.
 Please speak to a health care provider to determine what’s best for you and your baby.

-RSV Vaccine for Adults 60 years of age and older
+RSV Vaccine for Adults 60 Years of Age and Older

 Arexvy and Abrysvo are both Health Canada approved vaccines to prevent lower respiratory tract disease caused by RSV in people 60 and older.
 They are given as a single vaccine dose that provides multi-year protection.

-- (NEW) All individuals aged 75 and older
+- All adults aged 75 and older

 - Residents of long-term care homes, Elder Care Lodges, or retirement homes including similar settings (e.g., co-located facilities)